Sanibel Island Nature Walks – Captiva

 950 Dunlop Road

 This collection of late 19th- and early 20th-century buildings brings early Sanibel back to life in a beautifully serene setting.
-Dedicated to the pioneer families of Sanibel Island and Captiva Island, the Village includes “Uncle” Clarence Rutland’s home, Bailey’s General Store, “Morning Glories” (a Sears/Roebuck catalog home), Miss Charlotta’s Tea Room, the 1926 Post Office, the Burnap Cottage, and the latest addition – the island’s original schoolhouse — transplanted in late 2004 from its former Periwinkle Way location where it served as a theater for years.
+Dedicated to the pioneer families of Sanibel Island and Captiva Island, the Village includes “Uncle” Clarence Rutland’s home, Bailey’s General Store, “Morning Glories” (a Sears/Roebuck catalog home), Miss Charlotta’s Tea Room, the 1926 Post Office, the Burnap Cottage, the island’s original schoolhouse — transplanted in late 2004 from its former Periwinkle Way location where it served as a theater for years.
 All of the buildings are furnished with items from the early 1900s.

 A handicapped-accessible boardwalk and shell paths take visitors past a pioneer garden, antique Model T truck, and a replica of a packinghouse with farm equipment.
 The Village relates the history of the islands beginning with the days of the Calusa Indians up to the mid-1900s.
 The Historical Village and Museum is open November through July, Hours from November through April are 10 a.m. to 4 p.m.
 Hours from May through July are 10 a.m. to 1 p.m.
 Closed August through October.
-Donations of $5 per adult are welcomed.
+Admission of $10 per adult are welcomed.
 School children and younger are free.

 Sanibel Island Lighthouse (Point Ybel Light)